On the Sample Efficiency of Inverse Dynamics Models for Semi-Supervised Imitation Learning: Explicit expressions for simple ground-truth IDM in Figure

 \subsection{Images as states ($\gS_\textnormal{img}$)}

 We now show that the ground-truth IDM $h^*$ from Figure~\ref{fig:maze_complexity} with image states ($\gS_\text{img}$) can be expressed as a simple one-layer network with a convolutional layer with a 3x3 kernel, mapping the 6 input channels ($s$ and $s'$ have three channels each) to 4 channels (one per action) without padding nor stride; with a global max pooling layer (same as described in \ref{app:architectures}).
 For each action $a$, we construct the 3x3 kernel $K^a \in \sR^{6\times3\times 3}$.
-Let $x, x'\in \sR^{3\times 3\times 3}$ be a 3x3 patch of $s$ and $s'$ (taken at the same location).
+Let $x, x'\in \sR^{3\times 3\times 3}$ be 3x3 patches respectively from $s$ and $s'$ taken at the same location.
 We can see $K^a$ as the concatenation of two kernels, namely $W^a, V^{a} \in \sR^{3 \times 3 \times 3}$.
 The dot product between the kernel $K^a = (W^a, V^{a})$ and the patch $(x,x')$ can thus be written as

 By setting $W^a := - V^a$ we get